ncrna/Yeskit.old/README.md

 ...
 Library not loaded: /opt/X11/lib/libXrender.1.dylib
 ```
-The reason is X11 doesn't ship with OS X any more, users can download **XQuartz** from https://www.xquartz.org and install it to fix this bug.
+The reason is X11 doesn't ship with OS X any more, users can download and install **XQuartz** from https://www.xquartz.org to solve this problem.

 ## Help